Directional Dark Field for Nanoscale Full-Field Transmission X-Ray Microscopy: Experimental results

+As a test pattern, a golden Siemens star with structure heights of \SI{600}{\nano\meter} is used.
+On the same membrane, nearly horizontally and vertically oriented line patterns are located with decreasing structural sizes towards the bottom left.
+By closing the DF-AP the TXM is switched to the normal dark-field modality.
+By covering the condenser with the C-AP the setup becomes sensitive to the orientation of the dark-field signal.
+By combining the projections taken with the C-AP closed once on the left side and once on the right side, the signal in the x-direction can be gained based on equation~\eqref{eq:Dx} as shown in Figure \eqref{fig:direc_df} A. Here, only structures running in the vertical direction are visible, while the structures running in the horizontal direction do not contribute to the image.
+This is the case since edges create a SAXS signal mainly perpendicular to their longitudinal direction.
+In Figure \ref{fig:direc_df} A, this is evident when looking at the line structures at the bottom with vertical orientation and the left side with horizontal orientation.
+While the structures at the bottom light up, the structures on the left are not visible.
+The only part apparent of the left line pairs are the side edges of the lines, which again create a signal in the x-direction.
 The Siemens star in Figure \ref{fig:direc_df} A also shows a strong angular dependency of the dark-field signal.
-The intensity gradually decreases from vertical to horizontal structures illustrating the directional dependency of the signal.
+The intensity gradually decreases from vertical to horizontal structures, illustrating the directional dependency of the signal.
 Figure \ref{fig:direc_df} B shows the same test pattern.
 However, it was created by combining the projections with the C-AP closed, once on the top side and once on the bottom side, and therefore showing the dark-field signal in y-direction.
-The direction-selective dark-field images in x- and y-direction are used to calculate, based on equation \ref{eq:angle} and \ref{eq:magnitude}, the directional dark-field image shown in Figure \ref{fig:direc_df} C. Here, the color map shows the angular orientation of the structures, while the brightness visualizes the scattering magnitude of the structures.
+The direction-selective dark-field projections in x- and y-direction are used to calculate, based on equation~\eqref{eq:angle} and \ref{eq:magnitude}, the directional dark-field image shown in Figure \ref{fig:direc_df} C. Here, the color map shows the angular orientation of the structures with respect to the vertical axis, while the brightness visualizes the scattering magnitude of the structures.
 The directional dark-field image immediately reveals the orientation of the scattering structures as visible at the Siemens star.
 The orientation of smaller structures can also be well separated as shown in Figure \ref{fig:direc_df} D, where the outer circular parts of the logo show a continuous change in color and, therefore, of the scattering orientation.
 This is also true for feature sizes below the spatial resolution of the setup.
-In such a case, the dark field does not directly resolve these smaller features, but since they are still scattering, they can be visualized.
-The spatial location is still limited to the spatial resolution of the setup.
-Figure \ref{fig:direc_df} E shows line pairs with the smallest feature size of \SI{60}{\nano\meter}.
+In such a case, the directional dark field does not directly resolve these smaller features, but since they are still scattering, they can be visualized, and their average orientation within one pixel can be retrieved.
+The spatial location remains limited to the spatial resolution of the setup.
+Figure \ref{fig:direc_df}~E shows line pairs with a pitch of \SI{60}{\nano\meter} (\SI{30}{\nano\meter} feature size).
 Based on the directional dark-field image, the sub-resolution features can not only be visualized, but also information about their orientation can be gained.
 Some parts of the line pairs show inconsistencies within their orientation, leading to the conclusion that these lines are collapsed.
 Also, note that the text to the left of the line pairs can be separated into different directions, even though it is not fully resolved and readable.